 The poem is made up of five stanzas, divided into sets of four lines, or quatrains.
-Each of this quatrains follows a simple rhyming pattern of AABB CCDD, and so on.
+Each of these quatrains follows a simple rhyming pattern of AABB CCDD, and so on.

 Summary of In the Bleak Midwinter